 If you do not have fresh you can follow the directions in our frozen chicken in Instant Pot first.
 Chop or shred that and then use that.
 There would be no need to add that in with the onions to saute since it is already cooked.
 Just add in with the other ingredients after you deglaze the pot.

 It only takes about 15 minutes to prep and 20 minutes total, super quick cook time I know.
-That is why we make it at least once a month and sometimes spice it up with a bit of dry Sriracha!
+That is why we make it at least once a month and sometimes more.
+If I have leftover chicken from the night before this is a go to as I can throw that in!

 Tips